-In the first six months of 2024, the increase in fair value of our fixed-maturity portfolio was due to net purchases of securities, partially offset by an increase in our net unrealized loss position that reflected an increase in U.S. Treasury yields.
-At June 30, 2024, our fixed-maturity portfolio with an average rating of A2/A was valued at 95.4% of its amortized cost, compared with 96.0% at December 31, 2023.
+In the first six nine months of 2024, the increase in fair value of our fixed-maturity portfolio was due to net purchases of securities, partially offset by an increase plus a decrease in our net unrealized loss position that reflected an increase realized losses from the sales of some lower-yielding bonds, as well as a decrease in U.S. Treasury yields, yields in addition to tightening of corporate credit spreads.
+At June 30, 2024 September 30, 2024, our fixed-maturity portfolio with an average rating of A2/A was valued at 95.4% 98.7% of its amortized cost, compared with 96.0% at December 31, 2023.

-At June 30, 2024, our investment-grade fixed-maturity securities represented 96.6% of the portfolio based on ratings provided by nationally recognized statistical rating organizations or the Securities Valuation Office of the National Association of Insurance Commissioners.
+At June 30, 2024 September 30, 2024, our investment-grade fixed-maturity securities represented 96.6% 97.4% of the portfolio based on ratings provided by nationally recognized statistical rating organizations or the Securities Valuation Office of the National Association of Insurance Commissioners.